• Is it legal to hunt protected species such as marine turtles and dugongs?

 • There’s a snake in my backyard, what should I do?

-The most likely time for people to encounter snakes in their garden is spring when the males are out looking for females to mate with.
+The most likely time for people to encounter snakes in their garden is spring when snakes are becoming more active.
 If you see a snake in your garden or house, do not try to catch or kill the snake.
-Walk away from it slowly and…
+Walk away slowly and keep an eye on the snake from…

 • How can I live happily with flying foxes?